-TECHNIQUES - FROZEN MOMENT (TIME SLICE / BULLET TIME)
+TECHNIQUES - FROZEN MOMENT

 The other visual effects discussed in these pages illustrate a variety of additional sometimes subtle, oftentimes dramatic, ways in which Digital Air's camera array systems and visual effects production services can be used to defy our most basic assumptions about space, time, and camera movement in motion pictures.